octo-technology/OpenTezos/docs/michelson/tutorial.md

 tezos-client run script instruction_list_map.tz on storage '{1;2;5;3}' and input 'Unit'
 ```

-The `ITER {}` instruction applies a sequence of instructions to each element of a list.
+The `ITER {}` instruction iterates on all elements of a _list_ and applies a sequence of instructions to each element.
 The `ITER` instruction requires a sequence of instructions (called "body") that has access to the stack.

 An example is described in the _Examples_ section (Example 2).